keenanhi/keenanhi.github.io/mini-series/getting-started/_drafts/2015-04-24-Get-Started-Part-2.md

 Learning only a little bit of the technical know-how surrounding audio will put you miles ahead of your fellow musicians, and open your ears to so much more going on underneath the surface of the music you listen to every day.

-Energy from sound waves go through an obstacle course of sorts as they make their way inside a computer in a process known as **recording**.
+Sound waves go through an obstacle course of sorts as they make their way inside a computer in a process known as **recording**.
 In this article, we will follow sound energy through this obstacle course, which we call the **signal chain**, as it makes its way into a computer.
 Here is a block diagram with the three basic parts in the recording signal chain:

 <img class="hidden-xl hidden-lg" src="http://i1045.photobucket.com/albums/b459/keenanhi/Get%20Started%20Series/Signal-Chain_zpsy7fogvyi.jpg" alt="signal chain" width="100%">
 <img class="hidden-xs hidden-sm hidden-md" src="http://i1045.photobucket.com/albums/b459/keenanhi/Get%20Started%20Series/Signal-Chain_zpsy7fogvyi.jpg" alt="signal chain" width="50%">